Bathgate: George Place and the Steelyard

 The central town square of Bathgate is known as the Steelyard which lies to the north of George Place.
 The Steelyard has a memorial fountain, the McLagan Fountain, provided with support from the wife of the 19th century MP Peter McLagan.
 It was produced by Walter MacFarlane & Co. and erected in 1878 at the crossroads with Hopetoun Street but later moved to its present position.

-Museum
+Bennie Museum

 The Bennie Museum is a local community museum in the town.
 The museum opened in 1989 and is run by volunteers as a charitable trust.
 It contains items connected with the history of Bathgate and well as exhibits of childhood life.
 The museum is located at 9-11 Mansefield Street in a row of cottages that are Category C listed dating between the late 18th and mid 19th century in construction.

 Land art

 Part of the M8 Art Project saw the artist Patricia Leighton's 'Sawtooth Ramps' project being built in 1993, now more commonly referred to as the Pyramids.
 The sculpture is 300 m long and consists of seven 11 m high ramps.
 The artist based the design on local geographic features (drumlins) and the shape of the surrounding bings.
 The pyramidal shape of the sculpture gave rise to the name of the nearby Pyramids Business park.
 In April 2007, a local farmer painted the sheep which graze on the pyramids bright red with a harmless sheep spray.

 In 1998 the artist Lumir Soukup built the earth sculpture The Bathgate Face at Wester Inch.
 By taking facial measurements of more than 1200 Bathgate residents, the artist was able to create an 'average profile' which was the basis for the sculpture.

 Development in the area in 2004 threatened to demolish the sculpture but the artist managed to persuade developers to build around his work.